juansamdphd/JuanSA-website/content/talk/ngsa19.md

 +++
-title = "Your brain is like playdough on superpowers, so play with it!" date = 2019-01-01T00:00:00  # Schedule page publish date. draft = false
+title = "Your brain is like play-dough on superpowers, so play with it!" date = 2019-01-01T00:00:00  # Schedule page publish date. draft = false